Jamsers/Bistro-Demo-Tweaked/Godot-Human-For-Scale/README.md

 **Make sure your scene has colliders for the floor at least, or the player will just fall through the map!**

 ## Controls
+ESCAPE to capture/uncapture mouse

+**Mouse is uncaptured on start!**

 WASD to move
 SHIFT to sprint
 SPACE to jump

-V to switch to third person/first person
 F to noclip

-ESCAPE to capture/uncapture mouse.

-**Mouse is uncaptured on start!**
+V to switch third person/first person
+RIGHT CLICK to zoom/focus
+TAB to switch third person camera shoulders

 ## Credits